• Skip to main content

 Wood

-Wood countertops are ideal for those rustic kitchens, and there are many different kinds of wood you can use, such as butcher block countertops that tend to be made from something like teak or birch.
+Wood countertops are ideal for rustic kitchens, and you can use many different kinds of wood, such as butcher block countertops that tend to be made from something like teak or birch.

 All of them will benefit from being sealed to ensure water doesn’t get in and cause them to swell.
 The price depends on the type of wood you choose, with bamboo being the least expensive.

 Most cost around $18 to $40 per square foot.
-You can also get wood veneer options that combine the benefits of real wood with laminate.
+Wood veneer options combine the benefits of real wood with laminate.

 Wood kitchen countertop with cabinets and a cooker in the background